Schian/CCNA/JITL_CCNA/notes/49_port_security.md

   - `switchport port-security mac-address sticky`
 - When enabled, dynamically-learned secure MAC addresses will be added to the running config
   - `switchport port-security mac-address sticky <MAC>`
+  - Must be written to the startup config to be 'remembered'
+    - `write memory`
 - When the command is issued, all current dynamically-learned secure MAC address will be converted to sticky secure MAC addresses
 - If you issue the `no switchport port-security mac-address sticky` command, all current sticky secure MAC addresses will be converted to regular dynamically-learned secure MAC addresses.
+- Configuring sticky secure MAC addresses is the **ONLY WAY** for the switch to remember a MAC address if a device is unplugged

 ## Configuration